AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-site.md

    ![Site creation wizard](assets/site-creation-wizard.png)

-1. In the next screen provide a title for your site.
+1. In the next screen, provide a title for your site.
 A site name can be provided or will be generated from the title if omitted.
 Tap or click **Create**.

    * The site title appears in the browsers title bar.
    * The site name becomes part of the URL.